Do You Have a Coach in Your Life?

 Recognizing the value of having a coach in your life is one way to start coaching others and yourself.
-Life coaching is a newer practice used to help people reach goals and advance lives in a new or desirable direction.
-Its applications are sometimes simple, but always meaningful.
+Life coaching can be used to help people reach goals and advance their lives in a new or desirable direction.

-Long story short: coaches are valuable for life, love, health and everything in between.
+Long story short: coaches can be valuable for life, love, health and everything in between.
 Here are some more specific benefits they can provide:

 - They affirm your self-worth- Coaches can typically recognize your strengths and weaknesses as a person.
 They not only suggest ways to remedy weaker aspects of life, but also build up your talents and abilities.
 This often includes identifying your best qualities as a person too.

 - They help make productive changes- A good coach is close enough to be your friend, yet distant enough to tell you when you may be headed in the wrong direction.
 If you can sense a bad habit or kink in your routine, ask a trusted coach for ways you can improve.
 A great coach will notice the weakness beforehand and already be prepared with an answer.